When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ3: How do real-world developers perceive these differences, and what factors contribute to them?

-\textbf{The Need of UAV-LLM integration.} Additionally, we asked practitioners about the level of need for LLMs in different UAV tasks.
-The results show that practitioners have a higher demand for \textit{Information Input} (score 2.42) and \textit{Task Planning} (score 2.53).
+\textbf{The Need of UAV-LLM integration.} Additionally, we asked developers about the level of need for LLMs in different UAV tasks.
+The results show that developers have a higher demand for \textit{Information Input} (score 2.42) and \textit{Task Planning} (score 2.53).
 This indicates that LLMs have significant application potential in processing user command translation, perception data, and Task Planning.
-These tasks require high data processing, reasoning, and planning capabilities, and therefore, there is a strong demand for LLMs' involvement in these areas.
-In contrast, the demand for \textit{Control Execution} (score 2.05) is lower, suggesting that in the areas of flight control and command generation, existing technologies are already well-suited to meet the needs, or the current large language model technology cannot be fully relied upon.
-This indicates that in real-time flight control systems, traditional control algorithms and hardware systems still dominate.
+These tasks require high data processing, reasoning, and planning capabilities.
+In contrast, the demand for \textit{Control Execution} (score 2.05) is lower, suggesting that traditional control algorithms remain dominant in real-time systems where existing techniques meet current needs or current LLMs cannot be fully relied upon.